Electromagnetic measurement of the temperature of quark-gluon plasma produced in central ultrarelativistic nuclear collisions: Temperature, velocity and volume profile of the plasma

 \section{Temperature, velocity and volume profile of the plasma}

-Given the symmetry of head-on nuclear collisions in the plane transverse to the collision axis, we approximate the initial temperature distribution of the plasma as cylindrical.
-On an event-by-event basis, this symmetry is broken by fluctuations from the quantum nature of nuclear collisions~\cite{Dion:2011pp,Chatterjee:2012dn}.
+Given the symmetry of head-on heavy-ion collisions in the plane transverse to the collision axis, we approximate the initial temperature distribution of the plasma as radially symmetric.
+On an event-by-event basis, this symmetry is broken even in head-on collisions by fluctuations from the quantum nature of nuclear collisions~\cite{Dion:2011pp,Chatterjee:2012dn}.
 The width of the initial temperature profile should be approximately the same as the radius of the colliding nuclei, $\sigma_0 \approx 5$--$10$~fm for heavy ions such as gold or lead.
-We use a Gaussian temperature distribution of width $\sigma_{0}$ and maximum temperature $\Tmax$: $T(\tau_0,r)=\Tmax e^{-r^2/(2\sigma_{0}^2)}$ with $r^2=x^2+y^2$.
-While a Gaussian profile should be a reasonable compromise between accuracy and simplicity, the exact distribution of matter will affect the determination of $\Tmax$; this should be considered a source of uncertainty in the approach.
+We use a Gaussian temperature distribution of width $\sigma_{0}$ and maximum temperature $\Tmax$:

-There is a gradual ramp up of photon production in the early stage of heavy nuclei collisions, as quarks are chemically equilibrating with the initial gluon-dominated medium~\cite{Traxler:1995kx,Chaudhuri:1998kv,Gelis:2004ep,Monnai:2014kqa,Bhattacharya:2015ada,Monnai:2015bca,Linnyk:2015rco,Greif:2016jeb,Vovchenko:2016ijt,Srivastava:2016hwr,Oliva:2017pri,Hauksson:2017udm,Berges:2017eom,Monnai:2019vup,Churchill:2020uvk,Garcia-Montero:2019vju,Gale:2021emg}.
-Eventually the strength of the interactions among quarks and gluons brings them close to local equilibrium.
-We will assume that the temperature profile is defined at a longitudinal proper time $\tau=\tau_0$.
-There is uncertainty in this definition: chemical and thermal equilibrium do not necessarily occur at the same time~\cite{Kurkela:2018xxd,Schlichting:2019abc,Berges:2020fwq}, and equilibration may not occur simultaneously across the inhomogeneous plasma.
-We do not attempt to account for these effects, and assume $\tau_0$ and $\Tmax$ to be defined up to the above uncertainties.
-To account for the gradual increase in photon emission during chemical equilibration, we approximate photons produced before $\tau_0$ as thermal emission from a temperature profile

-The parameter $\lambda$ can be varied to approximate different approaches to equilibrium.
-Improved treatments that account for non-equilibrium effects should be considered in the future.